aenarete/aenarete.github.io/protests.md

 # Youth-driven protests in Kenya in summer 2024

-## We mourn the loss of Daniel Njoroge, 12 years old, killed by the police on 28th of June 2024 in Nairobi, Kenya
+## We mourn the loss of Daniel Njoroge, 12 years old, killed by the police on the 28th of June 2024 in Nairobi, Kenya

 @@img-small ![alt](/assets/daniel.jpeg) @@